-- For just over $100 a month, he could also purchase a guaranteed death benefit for his lifetime.2
+For just over $100 a month, he could also purchase permanent life insurance that has a guaranteed death benefit for his lifetime.2

-- If the same 35-year-old male makes $75,000 per year, he could potentially buy disability income insurance that would pay an after-tax benefit of $3,925 per month until age 65, should he ever become too sick or hurt to work.3
+Same is true for income-protecting disability insurance.
+For around $22 per month, he could buy disability income insurance that would pay him $1,000 per month until age 65, if he ever become too sick or hurt to work.3

-You may think you’re saving money by delaying the purchase of individual DI insurance.
-But most DI policies let you lock in your premium, so you can take advantage of the lower rates available to you at a younger age.
+You may think you’re saving money by delaying the purchase of life insurance and disability income insurance.
+But most policies let you lock in your monthly premium so you can take advantage of lower rates when you’re younger.

 Rates will increase as you age, and in some instances, you may reach a point when you’re no longer insurable.

-Start small to lock in rates now.
-You can usually increase your coverage in the future.
-Your financial representative can help tailor a program that meets your budget and needs.
+So, start small to lock in rates now.
+You can usually increase your coverage over time.

 1 Based on current rates and charges for a 35-year-old male non-smoker rated Super-Preferred.
 For specific information, please contact your financial representative.